chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.1.0.md

   <tr>
     <td>EFO:0010183</td>
     <td>single cell library construction</td>
-    <td>Refers to “GEXSCOPE” from this <a href="https://cellxgene.cziscience.com/collections/edb893ee-4066-4128-9aec-5eb2b03f8287">collection</a> which is not included in EFO at the moment.</td>
+    <td>Refers to "GEXSCOPE" from this <a href="https://cellxgene.cziscience.com/collections/edb893ee-4066-4128-9aec-5eb2b03f8287">collection</a> which is not included in EFO at the moment.</td>
   </tr>
   <tr>
     <td>EFO:0010550</td>